Fred-Barclay/Dragon-Catcher/README.md

  - Is the ssh server running?

+ - Is httpd running?

- - Is Apache v1 running?
+ - Is apache2 running?

 Installation